bitrise-io/devcenter/_articles/en/infrastructure/the-environment.md

 - linux
 - docker
 - infrastructure
-summary: We use standard Docker images, published on Quay, and the related Dockerfile which you can find on GitHub.
+description: We use standard Docker images, published on Quay, and the related Dockerfile which you can find on GitHub.
 Right now we have four docker images, built on top of each other.
 redirect_from: []